ZhehanDing/15-466-f25-base1/README.md

-# (TODO: your game's title)
+# Send Them Back

-Author: (TODO: your name)
+Author: Alex Ding

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: Control the spaceship to take comet and send them back to crash each other

 Screen Shot: